arinrohega/DE-Pipeline01-OnPremise/README.md

 ### 4.8 Developing Spark Job 2: Configure Spark⚡

 A new script was created.
-Configuration used in Spark Job 1 were maintained, with only the imported modules and functions varying between jobs.
+Configurations used in Spark Job 1 were maintained, with only the imported modules and functions varying between jobs.

 ![VS7](https://github.com/user-attachments/assets/a9506ef0-0766-465f-b988-9ed084bb4be3)